JuliaData/NamedTuples.jl/README.md

     typeof( @NT( a::Int64, b::Float64 )(1, 3.0) ) == typeof( @NT( a => 1, b => 2.0 ))

 NamedTuple definitions are shared across all modules.
-The underlying imutable types are constructed at first use.
+The underlying immutable types are constructed at first use.

-NamedTuples support iteration, indexing and behave as immutable associative containers.
+NamedTuples support iteration and indexing, and behave as immutable associative containers.

     @NT( a => 1 ).a == 1
     @NT( a => 1 )[1] == 1